-- A type of protein derived from collagen, gelatin is found in animal parts that provide us with important amino acids, the “building blocks” of proteins.
+- What is gelatin?
+As a type of protein derived from collagen, it’s found in animal parts that provide us with important amino acids, the “building blocks” of proteins.

 - It is made up of about 98 percent to 99 percent protein by dry weight.
 It’s considered unusually high in amino acids glycine and proline.

 - Most people don’t consume enough gelatin nowadays because it’s most prevalent in animal parts we no longer consume: skin, marrow, tendons.

 - Bone broth — often used to clear up food allergies or intolerances, digestive issues, leaky gut syndrome, autoimmune disorders, and more — is a rich source of naturally occurring gelatin.

 - Benefits of gelatin include helping treat conditions that affect the gastrointestinal tract, such as inflammatory bowel.
 Gelatin can also help protect joints and lower joint pain, improve sleep quality, lift mood and improve cognitive abilities, support skin elasticity, maintain heart function, maintain skeletal strength, and help you feel full.